diegomanssur/diegomanssur.github.io/index.md

 ### [Building an AI Chatbot Based on Documents](https://www.linkedin.com/pulse/building-ai-chatbot-based-documents-diego-manssur-hferc/)
 [<img src="images/018_aichatbot.png?raw=true"/>](https://www.linkedin.com/pulse/building-ai-chatbot-based-documents-diego-manssur-hferc/)
 Addressing company questions from clients or employees can be time-consuming, especially with extensive documentation.
 However, integrating AI and LLMs can accelerate this process, making it more efficient and enjoyable for everyone involved.

-In my next project, I developed a Q&A AI Chatbot (also known as RAG System) utilizing policy documentation.
+In this project, I developed a Q&A AI Chatbot (also known as RAG System) utilizing policy documentation.
 This program receives a question, searches for relevant context within its documents, passes the information to a local LLM, and generates an answer based on a prompt.

 ### [Building a Multi-Language RAG Pipeline](https://www.linkedin.com/pulse/building-multi-language-rag-pipeline-diego-manssur-pf8cc/)
 [<img src="images/017_multilangrag.png?raw=true"/>](https://www.linkedin.com/pulse/building-multi-language-rag-pipeline-diego-manssur-pf8cc/)
 Building a local RAG System can protect a company's privacy and data while reducing dependency on external APIs.
 However, dealing with documents in different languages it's always a challenge: translating them to English requires resources such as time, money, and machine power.

 In this project, I built a local RAG System that handles documents in various languages and formulates answers in the user's native language.
 I used tools like Ollama to set up prompt rules and answers, along with HuggingFace for embedding.

 ### [Building a AI SQL Assistant](https://www.linkedin.com/pulse/building-ai-sql-assistant-diego-manssur-rwjoc/)
 [<img src="images/016_aisql.png?raw=true"/>](https://www.linkedin.com/pulse/building-ai-sql-assistant-diego-manssur-rwjoc/)
 Many companies aspire to make data-driven decisions in their daily operations.
 However, tight timelines and a lack of technical knowledge can affect workflows, breaking deadlines and making data less accessible.

 In this project, I have built an AI SQL assistant that takes a user's question, connects to a database, writes SQL queries in the background, and returns readable raw results.
 This app also features a simple interface that makes the entire experience easy to navigate.

 ### [Building a Text-to-SQL AI App](https://www.linkedin.com/pulse/building-text-to-sql-ai-app-diego-manssur-diycc/)
 [<img src="images/012_text_to_sql.png?raw=true"/>](https://www.linkedin.com/pulse/building-text-to-sql-ai-app-diego-manssur-diycc/)
 During my journey in learning Data Science, I developed a particular affinity for SQL.
 However, the time spent on crafting these queries can distract you from the more critical tasks of analyzing data and connecting databases.

 In this project, I developed an AI App that generates SQL queries based on simple English instructions.
 This application combines open-source LLMs and Python, and features an interactive user interface.

 ### [Building a Web UI for a Local AI Agent](https://www.linkedin.com/pulse/building-web-ui-local-ai-agent-diego-manssur-qjvnc/)
 [<img src="images/0015_webaipass.jpg?raw=true"/>](https://www.linkedin.com/pulse/building-web-ui-local-ai-agent-diego-manssur-qjvnc/)